 the promotion of the EGI operations advancement according to the needs of the EGI ecosystem;

-the provisioning of ticket triage, assignment, oversight and followup.
+the provisioning of ticket triage, assignment, oversight and follow-up.

 EGI.eu and third parties providing services on behalf of EGI.eu which violates the service targets specified in EGI.eu OLA document for two consecutive months, are requested by EGI.eu to provide justifications and a plan for service enhancement.
 The violating party must provide a status report and a plan for the improvement of the service within one month from the date of notification.